steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 }
 ```

-We have some predictions!
-All we need to do is convert the probabilities into a list of indices where the probability is greater than 50%.
+I have some predictions!
+All I need to do is convert the probabilities into a list of indices where the probability is greater than 50%.

 ```swift{25-31}
 import CoreML